Eranmonnie/apache-php-mysql/README.md

-# simple notes app with php
+# Simple notes app with php that implements CRUD